Skyost/ThatLatexLib/README.md

 ## Usage

-See the [tests directory](https://github.com/Skyost/ThatLatexLib/blob/master/tests/) to see how you can use this library.
+Check the [tests directory](https://github.com/Skyost/ThatLatexLib/blob/master/tests/) to see how you can use this library.

 ## License